Temps and termites are on the rise. Schedule your free inspection today.

 • Spread bacteria and disease-causing organisms

-• Contaminate sterile areas like hospitals and food processing facilities
+• Contaminate sterile environments such as hospitals or food processing facilities

 Common ant species that infest houses